Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 ...

-People versus corporations (Score:3)
+People versus corporations (Score:5, Insightful)

 Kevin Mitnick spent 5 years in jail https://en.wikipedia.org/wiki/... [wikipedia.org] and Aaron Swartz was prosecuted/persecuted to the point that he committed suicide https://en.wikipedia.org/wiki/... [wikipedia.org]